Zero-Tang/UefiEnumPciDevices/readme.md

 To run this project on QEMU for Windows, you may execute `run_qemu.bat`.
 This script will build this project and run QEMU. \
 Output will be written to `output.txt` in this repository.

+#### OVMF for Windows
+You will need to use [OVMF](https://www.kraxel.org/repos/jenkins/edk2/edk2.git-ovmf-x64-0-20220719.209.gf0064ac3af.EOL.no.nore.updates.noarch.rpm) as the UEFI Firmware for QEMU VM. \
+This is an `rpm` package.
+You may use [7-zip](https://www.7-zip.org/) to extract its contents.
+You need to place `OVMF-pure-efi.fd` into this repository.

 ### QEMU + Linux KVM
 To run this project on QEMU+KVM from a Linux machine (or WSL2), you need to setup additional packages than QEMU itself.
 For example, in Ubuntu/Debian-based systems:
 ```